Easter Oratorio: 4

 All solo voices are involved in the first recitative, "O kalter Männer Sinn!"
-(O cold hearts of men!), meeting at the empty grave.
+(O cold hearts of men!), meeting at the empty tomb.
 The tone of the women throughout the oratorio represents the "mysticism of the bride" that shows in the Song of Songs.

 5

 The first of the arias is given to the soprano, originally as Maria Jacobe: "Seele, deine Spezereien" (O soul, your spices).
-While the secular original talked about "Hunderttausend Schmeicheleien" (A hundred thousand pleasantries), the woman at the grave reflects that now, told that Jesus was no longer there, the ointments they brought for the corpse are no longer needed, and she imagines a laurel wreath for the victor.
-Gardiner compares the music with an obbligato flute to a minuit.
+While the secular original talked about "Hunderttausend Schmeicheleien" (A hundred thousand pleasantries), the woman at the tomb reflects that now, told that Jesus was no longer there, the ointments they brought for the corpse are no longer needed, and she imagines a laurel wreath for the victor.
+Gardiner compares the music with an obbligato flute to a minuet.

 6

 In the second recitative, "Hier ist die Gruft" (Here is the grave), the alto (originally Mary Magdalene) shares with the disciples that an angel told her that Jesus is risen.